Marvel4118/Marvel/README.md

 MDN Web Docs.
 2025.
 CSS Reference.
 Available at: https://developer.mozilla.org Unsplash.
 2025.
 Bakery Images.
 Available at: https://unsplash

-## Part 1 & 2 Details
+## Part 1, 2 & 3 Details
 This submission includes the initial HTML structure of the website, proposal document, sitemap, and wireframes.
+Part 2
+- Added CSS styling.
+- Improved website responsiveness.
+- Applied colour palette and typography.
-Further improvements such as advanced functionality will be completed in Part 3.
+- Added media queries.Further improvements such as advanced functionality will be completed in Part 3.

 ## Author